seemantk/nrapm/README.md

     Finished release [optimized] target(s) in 4.92s
 ```

-after that, you can install nrapm tool to your desired location.
-There is no any other dependencies.
+ And now, you can install `nrapm` to your desired location.

 ## Running nrapm

-nrapm is a shell application and provides some relevant help messages.
+`nrapm` provides relevant help messages.

 ```shells
 nrapm